Missouri Medicaid Long Term Care Eligibility

-3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than $827 per month.
-If married the limit is $1,115.
-Applicants with income exceeding these amounts may become eligible when medical expenses reduce their monthly income below the limits.
-There is a personal needs allowance of $30/month that is not factored into the total countable income.
+3. Income Limitations – if single, all of the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must go towards cost of care.
+If married and only one spouse needs care, the allowances described above take effect.
+There is a personal needs allowance of $50/month that is not factored into the total countable income.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 Missouri has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 All non-exempt assets of both spouses are available as payment for long-term care expenses.

 Exempt Assets for an applicant in Missouri include:

 i. $1,000 or less in cash/non-exempt assets if single. $2,000 if married.
 If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.

 ii.
 One home is exempt (equity limit $560,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.